lupyuen2/wip-nuttx/Documentation/platforms/risc-v/eic7700x/boards/starpro64/index.rst

    $ screen /dev/ttyUSB0 115200

-NuttX will appear in the Serial Console when it boots on Duo S.
+NuttX will appear in the Serial Console when it boots on StarPro64.

 RISC-V Toolchain
 ================

-Before building NuttX for Milk-V Duo S, download the toolchain for `xPack GNU RISC-V Embedded GCC (riscv-none-elf) <https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases>`_.
+Before building NuttX for StarPro64, download the toolchain for `xPack GNU RISC-V Embedded GCC (riscv-none-elf) <https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack/releases>`_.

 Add the downloaded toolchain ``xpack-riscv-none-elf-gcc-.../bin``